What is Hereditary Breast and Ovarian Cancer?

-Hereditary breast and ovarian cancer (HBOC) may be a possible diagnosis when there are multiple cases of breast cancer and/or ovarian cancer on the same side of the family.
+Hereditary Breast and Ovarian Cancer (HBOC) should be considered when there are multiple cases of breast cancer and/or ovarian cancer on the same side of the family.
 The chance that a family has HBOC increases in any of these situations:

-- There is breast or ovarian cancer in multiple generations on the same side of the family (such as mother and daughter)
+- There is breast or ovarian cancer in multiple generations on the same side of the family (such as a mother and a daughter)

-- A woman is diagnosed with breast cancer twice or has both breast and ovarian cancers
+- A woman is diagnosed with a second breast cancer in the same or the other breast or has both breast and ovarian cancers

 - A male relative is diagnosed with breast cancer